Polyhedron: Volume

 Polyhedral solids have an associated quantity called volume that measures how much space they occupy.
 Simple families of solids may have simple formulas for their volumes; for example, the volumes of pyramids, prisms, and parallelepipeds can easily be expressed in terms of their edge lengths or other coordinates.
 (See Volume § Volume formulas for a list that includes many of these formulas.)

 Volumes of more complicated polyhedra may not have simple formulas.
-Volumes of such polyhedra may be computed by subdividing the polyhedron into smaller pieces (for example, by triangulation).
-For example, the volume of a regular polyhedron can be computed by dividing it into congruent pyramids, with each pyramid having a face of the polyhedron as its base and the centre of the polyhedron as its apex.
+The volumes of such polyhedra may be computed by subdividing the polyhedron into smaller pieces (for example, by triangulation).
+For example, the volume of a Platonic solid can be computed by dividing it into congruent pyramids, with each pyramid having a face of the polyhedron as its base and the centre of the polyhedron as its apex.